S Line (Utah Transit Authority): Double-tracking

-When the S Line opened in December 2013, the line was almost entirely single-tracked, with passing tracks at the 500 East stop where the two cars typically operating on the line could pass each other.
+When the S Line opened in December 2013, the line was almost entirely single-tracked, with passing tracks at the 500 East station where the two cars typically operating on the line could pass each other.
 This layout enabled 20 minute frequencies on the line.
-In June 2017 it was announced that Salt Lake County would provide $4.5 million, and the federal government would provide $1.9 million through its Congestion Mitigation and Air Quality Improvement program, to double-track the portion of the S Line from just west of the 300 East stop, through to just east of the 500 East stop, enabling improved 15 minute frequencies on the line.
+In June 2017 it was announced that Salt Lake County would provide $4.5 million, and the federal government would provide $1.9 million through its Congestion Mitigation and Air Quality Improvement program, to double-track the portion of the S Line from just west of the 300 East station, through to just east of the 500 East station, enabling improved 15 minute frequencies on the line.
 Construction began in June 2018, and was completed in April 2019.

 Future plans

-Phase 2
+S-Line Extension Project

+In November 2023, UTA announced that construction on a 1000 ft extension to a new station on Simpson Avenue and Highland Drive.
+Alongside the extension, double tracking from the 500 East station would be extended to just before the 700 East station.
+Construction is set to begin in Summer of 2024, with service beginning around Spring 2026.